-The classic quiche Lorraine gets a low-carb upgrade.
+The classic quiche Lorraine gets a low-carb upgrade with this crustless quiche recipe!
 Thanks to bold flavors from Gruyère cheese and bacon, you won’t even miss the crust in this Crustless Quiche Lorraine.
-With a golden brown top and a creamy, custardy center, this healthy quiche is perfect for breakfast, brunch, or dinner.
+With a golden brown top and a creamy, custardy center, this healthy quiche is perfect for breakfast, brunch or dinner.

-I love making crustless quiche!
-Without having to make (or pre-bake a pre-made crust) the total prep time for making crustless quiche is under 15 minutes.
-Crustless quiche is somewhat reminiscent of a frittata, but instead of starting the cooking process on the stove, everything is cooked in the oven.
+Without having to make (or pre-bake a crust) the total prep time for making crustless quiche is under 15 minutes.

 - Cook the bacon until crisp; transfer to a plate.
 Reserve two teaspoons of the drippings; discard the rest.

 - Whisk together the custard by whisking the eggs until they’re light in color and bubbly.
 Add the the milk and spices and whisk to combine.

 - Add the cooked bacon, onion, and cheeses into the custard.

 - Pour the custard mixture into a greased pie plate.

 - Bake quiche until edges are set and center jiggles slightly.

 - Instead of bacon you can use diced ham steak, turkey, or cooked sausage.